eduhund/eduhund.github.io/src/content/post/Eddition.md

 - If you have an array of identical documents, Eddition will help you correct a systematic typo in all documents or make the same change (recolor a column, for example).

 Eddition, as a script, can only change literal values, formatting, conditional formatting, and work with formulas.
 It can't work with pictures.

+We also prepared an [Instruction](https://docs.google.com/document/d/1SgXgcQzQOdeKYKZjJiobHjRgyN1I9dum2Nexrzwff8Q/edit).

+If you have questions or can’t understand the principles of this script work, write to us to **we@eduhund.com**, we’ll help :)